Shashwat986/aigp-jekyll/_posts/2025-04-01-indo-malaysian-friendship-cup.md

 1. **Opening Ceremony (12:30pm IST; 3 pm MYT)**: A 30-minute ceremony to welcome all participants and set the stage for the event, everyone should join the Google Meet.
 2. **First Round (1pm IST; 3:30 pm MYT)**: Matches will commence immediately after the opening ceremony.
 3. **Second Round (4pm IST; 6:30 pm MYT)**: Matches will commence immediately after the pairings are done.
-4. **Closing Ceremony (7pm IST; 9.30 pm MYT)**: A 30-minute ceremony where we congratulate all winners, and end the session, along with dignitaries from both ends. (additional stages and breaks will be informed at a later stage)
+4. **Closing Ceremony (7pm IST; 9.30 pm MYT)**: A 30-minute ceremony where we congratulate all winners, and end the session, along with dignitaries from both ends.
+5. Additional stages and breaks will be informed at a later stage.

 **Tournament Details -**